 I am particularly interested in supervising dissertations on literature and silence (any aspects), and am also open to proposals on war writing, Modernism, and 20th- and 21st-century literature more generally.

 I read English Language and Literature as an undergraduate at Somerville College, Oxford, and took an MPhil in Renaissance Literature at St. John's College, Cambridge.
 I then qualified as a barrister and worked for the Government Legal Service for seven years, with stints at the European Commission in Brussels, the Conseil d'Etat in Paris and the Office of the Parliamentary Counsel, before returning to Somerville for an MSt, this time in modern literature, and a DPhil.
 I was then a Junior Research Fellow at Balliol College, Oxford, a Lecturer and Senior Lecturer at the University of Glasgow, and a Senior Lecturer and Reader at Birkbeck, University of London.
 In 2014, I became a Tutorial Fellow of Harris Manchester College.
 I have received Teaching Excellence Awards at both Birkbeck and Oxford.
 I'm also a published poet and an Associate of the Royal College of Music in piano performance.
-I love learning languages, am pretty competent in French and Italian and have also tackled (with varying degrees of success and no fluency) Arabic, German, Latin, Hebrew, Italian, Russian, Spanish and Yiddish.
+I love studying languages, am pretty competent in French and Italian and have also tackled (with varying degrees of success and no fluency) Arabic (modern standard), German, Latin, Hebrew (biblical), Italian, Russian, Spanish and Yiddish.